Rheumatoid Arthritis: Treatments

 Multivitamin and mineral supplements that contain that contain antioxidants such as selenium and zinc as well as beneficial levels of vitamins C, D and E may also help support the joints as well as overall health.

 Taken as a single supplement or as part of a high-strength multivitamin and mineral, zinc is thought to be helpful for maintaining the immune system, which may be affected when you have chronic pain.
-Some researchers have also shown that blood zinc levels may be significantly lower in people with rheumatoid arthritis compared with the rest of the population (viii).
+Some researchers have also shown that blood zinc levels may be significantly lower in people with rheumatoid arthritis compared with the rest of the population (xxii).

 Meanwhile, natural therapies that may be worth a try include relaxation therapy, magnet therapy and acupuncture.